28th Annual Wisconsin Crisis Intervention Conference

 Continuing Education Hours are a measure of participation in continuing education programs.
 Individuals should consult with their professional association and/or licensing board regarding the applicability of the conference for their profession.
 It is the individual's responsibility to report CEHs earned to their appropriate credential or licensing board.

-The 2024 conference is seeking for approval for a total of 8.0 CEHs by the National Association of Social Workers, Wisconsin Chapter.
+The 2024 conference has been approved for a maximun total of 8.0 CEHs by the National Association of Social Workers, Wisconsin Chapter.
 A link will be provided after the conference for registrants to receive a printable, personalized CEH Certificate of Completion via email.

 Conference Planning Committee